Accessibility statement – Active Surrey website

 - embedded videos may not always have captions depending on the source

-We are continually reviewing the site and will publish further issues when they are identified or work to rectify them.
+We continually review the site and will publish further issues when they are identified or work to rectify them.

 We want to make our information available to as many people as possible while creating a website that is attractive and interesting to use.
 Our aim is always to support recent (non-beta) versions of the most popular browsers.
 We should not provide any services which rely solely on a particular browser.